TaraKhodaei/TopicContml/README.md

     cp contml ~/bin/contml2
     ```
 3. `FigTree`, download Figtree from here <a html="https://github.com/rambaut/figtree/releases">https://github.com/rambaut/figtree/releases</a>

 * After cloning the repository, in `topiccontml.py` modify the `PROGRAMPATH` to the path that FigTree and CONTML are installed.

+* TopicContml was tested on a Mac, Linux will be very similar.
+It will not work for Windows, but let us know.

+* If you use python through anaconda, miniconda, or conda, we suggest that you create a virtual environment to run it:
+    ```
+    conda env create -n topicconml python=3.8
+    conda activate topiccontml  # if this fails follow the instructions on the screen
+    ```

 <br/>